andrewellio/mission-control-/project_requirement/project-requirement.md

   - bandwidth - software needs to operate in real-time -->

-The rocket will wireless monitoring with a laptop, so the distance between the laptop and rocket may impact monitoring effect, if the rocket filght too height then the laptop may not be able to receive the signal from the transmission unit on the rocket.
+The rocket will perform wireless monitoring with a laptop, so the distance between the laptop and rocket may impact and have an unexpected effect on monitoring, if the rocket reaches a higher height than anticipated then the laptop may not be able to receive the signal from the transmission unit on the rocket.
-The terrain may also affect the data transmission effect, such as steep hill or woodland, those launch environment may lead to data loss or unstable connection between laptop and rocket.
+The terrain may also affect the data transmission, such as a steep hill or trees/woodland.
+Considering this launch environment may lead to data loss or a unstable connection between the laptop and the rocket.
-The bandwidth is a limitation since the software needs real-time data transmission between laptop and rocket, if it has low bandwidth between the laptop and the rocket, then the data transmission will be delayed.
+The bandwidth is a  important limitation since the software needs real-time data transmission to be consitent between the laptop and rocket, if the bandwith is too low between the laptop and the rocket, then the data transmission will suffer from delays.

 ## 2. References